Back to top The Fixery Opening times Contact What's a Fixery? Why? What can The Fixery do for me? Costs Can you fix…? Legal

 Can you fix…?

-If we can’t fix something, we can often suggest a professional repairer who might help.
+Between us we have a lot of skills, and we’ll have a go at fixing most things.
+If we can’t fix something, we may be able to suggest a local business who might help.
 We absolutely don’t want to take business away from skilled professionals.

 Unfortunately, we still see too many things that either can’t be fixed at all or can’t be fixed economically.
 We simply promise to look at your items and tell you what we think.